hmlauth/LIRI-node-app/README.md

 ```

 ### `liri.js`
-`liri.js` is the LIRI game logic and includes the following code which reads and sets any environment variables with the dotenv package and also the code required to import the `keys.js` file and access the spotify keys information.
+`liri.js` is the LIRI game logic and includes the following code, which reads and sets any environment variables with the dotenv package, and also the code required to import the `keys.js` file and access the spotify keys information.

 ```js
 require("dotenv").config();